SimonvH03/CSV_cropping/README.md

 > change defined constant values in config.h to set parameters.

 - make sure your input file is defined as INPUT_FILE
-> The file path can be "./data/inputfile.csv" or "myfolder/inputfile.csv" depending on where you put it
+> The file path can be something like "./data/inputfile.csv" or "myfolder/inputfile.csv" depending on where you put it
 - run the program with the provided script
 ```
 bash run.sh